JerryDot/Webscraping-Webserver/README.md

   pip install -r requirements.txt
   ```

-* Activate the virtual environment and start the webserver with `python3 -m yahoo_scraper`.
+* Activate the virtual environment and start the webserver with `python3 -m scraper`.

 * Connect as a client using another terminal where you can type `nc localhost 8080` and receive requests.